weiyi0207/RoboRTS-Ultra96/README.md

 <img src="images/system.png" style="zoom:80%;display: inline-block; float:middle"/>

 The autonomous mobile robot layer alone can let a robot, offically supported for RoboMaster AI Robot platform, to demonstrate a certain level of intelligence.
-On its on-board computer runs perception, motion planning, decision modules.
+On its on-board computer(Ultra96) runs perception, motion planning, decision modules.
 It is fully supported in ROS with community driven as well as platform-customized codes and examples.
 On its MCU, an RT low-level robot controller is implemented to govern the robot driving system.

-**TODO:** Intelligent decision-making layer includes a multi-agent decision-making framework and a game simulator, it will be released soon in the future.
+### Xilinx Zynq UltraScale+ ™ MPSoC for RoboMaster

 ## Tutorial